THE PRESS KIT.

 As a tuba player, Callum has been a part of many live BBC TV performances from performing with the Coldstream Guards brass dectet on The Andrew Marr Show, being in the Orchestra for the Royal British Legion's Festival of Remembrance at the Royal Albert Hall (RAH), being a part of the massed bands for the National act of Remembrance at the Cenotaph, Whitehall, and of course Trooping the Colour for Her Majesty the Queen's birthday parade.
 He’s performed alongside artists such as Luke Evans,Tom Jones, James Blunt, Sheridan Smith, Bryn Terfel, Leona Lewis, McFly, Jeff Goldblum, Nicola Roberts, and Sir Willard White.
 Callum has performed alongside the Royal Philharmonic Orchestra at the Christmas Spectacular at the RAH, and performed at the ITV Pride of Britain Awards.
 Recently he was immeasurably proud, and deeply honoured to participate in the state funeral of Her Majesty Queen Elizabeth II as part of the combined bands of the Royal Air force.
 It's estimated the historic event was watched by 4 billion people worldwide and attended by 500 dignitaries from around the world including the US President Biden.

 Conducting has always been important to Callum ever since he first conducted a school brass band in concert at the Cambridge University West Road Concert Hall at the age of 16.
-Since then, Callum has established himself as an in-demand conductor, conducting high calibre ensembles across the UK, Including the Birmingham Symphonic Winds, Brent Symphony Orchestra, Bloomsbury Wind Ensemble, The Brass Foundry, Band of the Coldstream Guards, and the Central Band of the Royal Air Force.
+Since then, Callum has made his American conducting debut with the Denver Philharmonic Orchestra, and has established himself as an in-demand conductor, conducting high calibre ensembles across the UK, Including the Birmingham Symphonic Winds, Brent Symphony Orchestra, Bloomsbury Wind Ensemble, The Brass Foundry, Band of the Coldstream Guards, and the Central Band of the Royal Air Force.

 Callum is currently Musical Director of Oxfordshire’s leading community wind band, the Thame Concert Band, and has previously had the privilege of being Musical director of Aylesbury Concert Band, Enfield Film Orchestra, London People’s Orchestra, Highgate and Muswell Hill Brass Band, the Sound Force Big band, and the Vejle FDF Brass Band in Denmark.